 BP 4020 5020 CURRICULUM DEVELOPMENT

-The courses, degrees, and certificates of the District’s Colleges and Continuing Education shall be of high quality, relevant to community and student needs, and evaluated regularly to ensure quality and currency.
+The courses, degrees, and certificates of the District’s Colleges shall be of high quality, relevant to community and student needs, and evaluated regularly to ensure quality and currency.

-The Chancellor shall develop procedures for the approval of all courses of instruction and of all educational programs regardless of delivery modality that satisfy the requirements of the Education Code and the California Code of Regulations, title 5.
+The Chancellor shall develop procedures for the approval of all courses of instruction and of all educational programs regardless of delivery modality that satisfy the requirements of the Education Code and the California Code of Regulations, tTtle 5.
 The procedures for the development and review of all curricular offerings, including their establishment, modification, or discontinuance shall remain flexible to permit timely response to change.

 Furthermore, these procedures shall assure:

-The Colleges and Continuing Education faculty and Academic Senates assume primary responsibility for making recommendations in the areas of curriculum and academic standards.
+The Colleges’ faculty and Academic Senates assume primary responsibility for making recommendations in the areas of curriculum and academic standards.

-The Colleges and Continuing Education curriculum committees are recognized as the primary decision-making bodies that offer recommendations regarding courses, degrees, and certificates to the Curriculum and Instructional Council (CIC), the Board of Trustees, and the California Community Colleges Chancellor’s Office, as appropriate.
+The Colleges’ curriculum committees are recognized as the primary decision-making bodies that offer recommendations regarding courses, degrees, and certificates to the Curriculum and Instructional Council (CIC), the Board of Trustees, and the California Community Colleges Chancellor’s Office, as appropriate.

 Regular review of courses, degrees, and certificates.